 Bringing The Sights and Sounds of Nature to Your Screen

 This production was filmed in broadcast quality digital format using a Canon XL-H1 High Definition video camera.
-The footage has been captured onto DVD and shows approximately 1 hour of high quality uncompressed digital video with complete menu accessed using your DVD players remote.
+The footage has been captured onto DVD and shows approximately 2 hours and 25 minutes of high quality uncompressed digital video with complete menu accessed using your DVD players remote.
 Please take a look at the trailer above.
-The disc includes a full narrative which is different to that on the trailer.
+The disc includes a full narrative not shown on the trailer.

-This twin DVD film set "Searching for Butterflies in The Montes Universales" is available for purchase from only £12.00 including postage and packing.
+This twin DVD film set "Searching for Wildlife in Subarctic Finland" is available for purchase from only £17.00 including postage and packing.

 Please select the correct postage option from the drop down menu to ensure delivery.